shohne/CarND-Behavioral-Cloning/README.md

 ```
 cd CarND-Behavioral-Cloning
 ```
-Create a conda environment with all dependencies:
+Create the conda environment with all dependencies:
 ```
-conda env create -f environment.yaml
+conda env create -f environment.yml
 ```
 The name of created environment is *carnd-behaviorial-cloning-hohne*.